 A world guide to good manners: How not to behave badly abroad

 Active words (at the student's level or higher but key to understanding).
 Get students to learn these words.
 Guessable words (at a higher level but important for understanding).
 Get students to work out meaning from context.

 1 4 1 4

 2 5 2 5

 3 6 3 6

 Passive words (at a higher level or key to understanding but can't be guessed).
 Get students to understand these words.
-Irrelevant words (high level but the text is understood without them).
-Get students to ignore these words.
+Irrelevant words (I text is understood Get students to is words. without them).

 1 3 1 3

 2 4 2 4